secureworks/aristotle/docs/post_filter_mod.rst

      done to ensure the "includes" chain is a directed acyclic graph, so for now that responsibility falls on the user.

-.. warning:: PFMod requires that the "modify" (``-m``) be set and will enable it, if not enabled,
+.. warning:: PFMod requires that the "modify" (``-m``) option be set and it will be automatically
-     if a PFMod file is given.
+     enabled, if not already enabled, if a PFMod file is provided.

 PFMod Actions
 *************